 Health Benefits Of Chickpeas (Garbanzo Beans)

-- Chickpeas are very rich in manganese, iron, copper, phosphorus and magnesium.
-To make these minerals bioavailable, I recommend using dry beans and soaking them in water overnight before cooking them.
+- First, chickpeas are very rich in manganese, iron, copper, phosphorus and magnesium.
+To make these minerals bioavailable, I recommend soaking dry chickpeas in water overnight before cooking them.
 Soaking will also make them easier to digest.
 It also reduces the cooking time.

-- They are high in fiber, which is needed for proper elimination of toxins and for the health of our gut microflora.
+- They are high in fiber, which is needed for proper elimination of toxins and for our gut health.

 - Third, they are also high in protein

 The second biggest ingredient in the recipe is tahini paste made with sesame seeds.
-Tahini is very rich in many of the same minerals as chickpeas, and especially manganese.
-Manganese was found to mimic insulin in the body and has the potential to improve blood sugar regulation.
-Deficiency in manganese, magnesium and copper is associated with insulin resistance and metabolic syndrome.
+Tahini is very rich in many minerals, especially manganese.
+Because manganese can mimic insulin in the body, it has the potential to improve blood sugar regulation.
+In addition, deficiency in manganese, magnesium and copper is associated with insulin resistance and metabolic syndrome.

 Hummus for Glycemic Control